9 Fun Things to Do in Cape Town, South Africa

 Drive the Scenic Chapman's Peak

-Along the drive, there are several designated viewpoints and picnic spots, where you can pull over to enjoy the breathtaking scenery.
+There are several designated viewpoints and picnic spots along the drive, where you can pull over to enjoy the breathtaking scenery.

 Practical